 Ellen, “From a reasonable distance, we get worse over thirty or forty yards.
 Eight inch plates start to look kinda small.
 We’ll get there.”

-An hour of practice, tea and coffee break, work with the other hand for a few clips.
+An hour of practice, tea and coffee break, work with the other hand for a few rounds.

-Mani tries out the Glock, it’s got more kick, Ellen makes her shoot it two handed for a couple of clips, then one handed for the last.
+Mani tries out the Glock, it’s got more kick, Ellen makes her shoot it two handed, then one handed for the last.

 Mani, “That’s a lot different than the little one.”